ilija-the/vendrithvault/content/Administrative/Diegetic Books.md

 **A Dissertation of 3+1.** Origin of the [[3+1 Theorem]].
 **On the Presumptions of Rebirthers.** Challenges a belief in reincarnation ([[Three Lives Theory]]).
 **Origins of the Theory of Three.** Speaks about [[Trinities]].
+Terror of the Salty Sea Crusaders.
+The Diary of a River Kingdom.
+The Philosophised Downfall of Mogxa.
+Treatise on Healing.
+Understanding the Great Flow.